 "Jaws, we can't disengage — the release system is jammed.
 Can you help us?"

-While screenplay writer Christopher provides Hugo Drax with some beautiful lines that are wonderfully delivered by Michael Lonsdale, the script lacks the punch of stalwart Bond writers Richard Maibaum and Johanna Harwood.
+Writer Christopher Wood provides Hugo Drax with some beautiful lines that Michael Lonsdale delivers wonderfully.
+Yet the script lacks the punch of stalwart Bond writers Richard Maibaum and Johanna Harwood.

 Then comes Drax's city in space and the laser shootout between his men and the United States Space Force.

-If the wide lapels, flares, huge collars, and Carry On comedy isn’t enough to remind you that this is the late 70s, along comes Shirley with her fourth Bond song — a discoed-up version of the beautiful title track with lyrical poetry by Hal David.
+If the wide lapels, flares, huge collars and Carry On comedy aren't enough to remind you that this is the late 70s, along comes Shirley with her fourth Bond song.
+The film closes with a discoed-up version of the beautiful title track with lyrical poetry by Hal David.

 "This is science fact, not science fiction"